popgengui/agestrucnb/README.md

         for recommendations on aquiring this package.
 As we note below, the easiest way to install simuPOP is through the 64-bit, Anaconda3 python3 distribution.
 See the installation section below.

+    3.  matplotlib, a set of python graphical plotting tools, included by default in the recommended Anaconda python release.
+We have seen that the "pip" installer and the "setup.py" installation procedure installs a matplotlib that is missing a module needed by our program.
+Ubuntu Linux has a deb package "python3-matplotlib" that we find has the required module, as does the Anaconda version that is part of the standard Anaconda distribution.
+Unfortunately we are not sure how to get a compatible version of matplolib outside of Anaconda or the Linux deb package.

-    3. Other python packages, which should be automatically installed when you use the pip installer, or the "setup.py install" command (see Installation, below), can also be installed one at a time through pip with the command "pip install <package>", or, if you use the Anaconda distribution of
+    4. Other python packages, which should be automatically installed when you use the pip installer, or the "setup.py install" command (see Installation, below), can also be installed one at a time through pip with the command "pip install <package>", or, if you use the Anaconda distribution of